zcrayman/tut-data/README.md

 In this tutorial you'll use Spring to store data in multiple data stores.

 > **Note:** Are you just joining the **Yummy Noodle Bar** tutorial series?
 This tutorial is a follow up to [Designing and Implementing RESTful Web Services with Spring](/guides/tutorial/rest).
-It starts off with the same domain objects and other pieces from that tutorial.
-You can continue and see how to add data storage, or if you prefer, go back to that tutorial first.
+It has the same concepts and many of the same domain objects.
+You can continue and see how to add data storage in this tutorial, or if you prefer, go visit that tutorial first.

 ## Persistence and Storage